Andrewpk/CedarShortcuts/README.md

 You can use OS X keyboard preferences pane to override shortcut for any menu item (System Preferences > Keyboard > Keyboard Shortcuts > Application Shortcuts > '+').

-(Plugin can be uninstalled by removing `CedarShortcuts.xcplugin` from `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins`)
+(Plugin can be uninstalled by removing `CedarShortcutsForKiwi.xcplugin` from `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins`)